Subhasis Talapatra

-Subhasis Talapatra (born: 4 October 1961) is an Indian Judge.
-Presently, he is Judge of Orissa High Court.
-He is former Judge of Tripura High Court.
-He has also served as Acting Chief Justice of Tripura High Court.
-In September 2020 Justice Talapatra, has been selected as a member of the Telangana Krishna Water Disputes Tribunal.
+Subhasis Talapatra (born: 4 October 1961) is a retired Indian judge.
+He is a former Chief Justice of Orissa High Court.
+He has also served as judge of Orissa High Court and Tripura High Court and as Acting Chief Justice of Tripura High Court.
+In September 2020 Justice Talapatra, was selected as a member of the Telangana Krishna Water Disputes Tribunal.

 Career

 Talpatra was born in 1961 at Udaipur in Tripura.
 He passed LL.B. from Department of Law, University of Calcutta and started practice in the High Courts of North East India since 1990.
 Talapatra worked on Civil, Criminal and Constitutional issues in Agartala Bench of Gauhati High Court.
 He became the Senior Advocate on 21 December 2004.
-He was elevated as an Additional Judge of Gauhati High Court on 15 November 2011.On 13 September 2013 he was appointed as the permanent Judge of Tripura High Court.
+He was elevated as an Additional Judge of Gauhati High Court on 15 November 2011.
+On 13 September 2013 he was appointed as the permanent Judge of Tripura High Court.
 Talapatra has also served as Acting Chief Justice of Tripura High Court twice.
 He was transferred as Judge of Orissa High Court on 10 June 2022.
+He was elevated as Chief Justice of Orissa High Court on 8 August 2023.
+He retired on 3 October 2023.